nelsonfigueroa/nelson.cloud/content/posts/2025-06-15-remove-hugo-meta-tag.md

 TocOpen = false
 +++

 I like to keep my [Hugo](https://gohugo.io/) site as lean as possible for performance reasons and to save on hosting costs.

-I recently discovered that Hugo generates a HTML `<meta>` tag with the version number of Hugo in the HTML `<head>` tag.
-This is done by default and here's what it looks like:
+I recently discovered that Hugo generates a HTML `<meta>` tag with the Hugo version in the `<head>` tag.
+This is done by default and looks like this:

 ```html
 <head>